Dynamic stabilizers: Biceps Brachii, Triceps Brachii (long head only)

 Adjust the height of the Smith machine bar so that it’s a little higher than arm’s length from the floor.

 Lie under the bar with your legs and body straight.

 Grasp the bar with an overhand grip that’s a little wider than shoulder width.

-Keeping your legs and body straight, exhale as you pull your chest up to the bar.
+Keeping your legs and body straight and your elbows close to your body, exhale as you pull your chest up to the bar.

 Hold for a count of two and squeeze your back muscles.

 Inhale as you lower your body until your arms and shoulders are fully extended.

 In a comparison by Canadian scientists of the inverted row, the bent-over barbell row, and the standing one-arm cable row, the inverted row was found to elicit the highest activation of the latissimus dorsi, upper-back, and hip extensors.
 The exercise was also found to place far less stress on your lower back, making it ideal for people who have back problems.